 I will abstract from default decisions; this particular problem aims to solve the maturity choice for a government that is indeed repaying its debt.
 In that spirit, I will also abstract from self fulfilling rollover risk as in Cole and Kehoe (2000).
-The problem is simply:
+That is, more short-term debt leads to an increased share of debt to be refinanced in any given period.
+This in turn could make the government more vulnerable to changes in investor sentiment.
+Abstracting from such considerations, the problem is simply: